 The WES department at Highline College can provide tuition assistance and support services for some CE short-term certificates and professional/technical AAS programs if a student meets funding and program eligibility criteria.
 Please visit Start Next Quarter to see if you pre-qualify for an invitation to attend Highline’s free education planning workshop through the WES department.
 If invited, it will be determined at the workshop whether you are eligible for funding.
 For general information, please visit WES online or call 206-592-3802.
 WES funded students must complete the certificate program for college credit.

 Many companies offer generous reimbursement and some even pay up front for your tuition.
 Please contact your HR department for more information about your company’s unique reimbursement plan.

 When can I start?

 Students can begin the program any quarter.
-However, students must complete the BUSN 224: Capstone course during their last quarter of completion.
+However, students must complete the BUSN 224: Capstone after all other required courses have successfully been completed.

 Highline College Human Resources Certificate Program Class Schedule